samarthj5696/ILD-for-indeterminate-beams/README.md

 Java base application to compute ILD for Indeterminate beam.
+Requirments -
+either
+java version "1.8.0_291"
+Java(TM) SE Runtime Environment (build 1.8.0_291-b10)
+or require JavaFX library to run the application on your System.

 Steps to run the application
 1. Download the folder ILD_Problem.1 and ILD_Problem.2